Belize

 The social center for Turneffe Flats Lodge is the air-conditioned main lodge, which includes a dining area and bar.
 A pre-dinner gathering for hors d'oeuvres, drinks and conversation is customary.
 The large, breezy verandah is a wonderful place to relax and enjoy the evening with other guests.
 Turneffe Flats prides itself in providing quality dining complete with fresh fruits and seafood, and fresh baked pastries.
 Meals are served family-style in the main lodge and are a tasty combination of Belizean and American dishes.

-Accommodations include eight large guest rooms located on the beach plus two large, three-bedroom villas.
+Accommodations include eight large guest rooms located on the beach plus three large, three-bedroom villas.
 All rooms are air-conditioned, and most are furnished with one queen-size bed and one single bed.
 All rooms have private bathrooms.

 Additional Experiences